Importing From Thailand For Your Business In Australia

 Paying for your goods in foreign currency

-Doing import business from Thailand is usually done in US dollars or Thai Baht.
+Import businesses from Thailand are usually conducted in Thai Baht.

 OFX charges no transaction fees.
 Minimum transfer A$250.
 Third party intermediary fees may still apply.